 Investing in Canadian blue-chip stocks is practically selecting from the TSX60, and filtering by dividend-paying stocks.
 Does it look diversified to you?
 I don’t invest in energy or basic materials, what’s left?

 Diversification Is All About Risk Perception

 That title was meant to challenge all the learnings we have had from the investment world.
-All the books, and all the advisors are talking about sector diversification.
-Think back of how mutual funds are suggested as great investments … Thinking at the sector level is just simpler, but not better.
+All the books and all the advisors are talking about sector diversification.
+Think back to how mutual funds are suggested as great investments … Thinking at the sector level is just simpler, but not better.

-Look, I am not disputing the relationship of sectors with economic cycles but sectors are a basket of stocks behaving as a group, and not every companies in the sector behave exactly the same.
-I am sure many felt disapointed during the pandemic and the recession we are in.
+Look, I am not disputing the relationship of sectors with economic cycles but sectors are a basket of stocks behaving as a group, and not every company in the sector behaves exactly the same.
+I am sure many felt disappointed during the pandemic and the recession we are in.
 Do all the stocks in a sector have the same Beta?